 Traveling internationally in the post-pandemic world can be challenging to say the least.

 From Covid-19 test requirements, mandatory quarantines, and country restrictions, finding out where you can travel can be daunting.
-Here at Travel Off Path we’re going to make it easy for travelers who don’t want to play the guessing game if they have followed all necessary health protocols of a particular country.
+Here at Travel Off Path, we’re going to make it easy for travelers who don’t want to play the guessing game if they have followed all the necessary health protocols of a particular country.

 The following are all the countries reopen for tourism, without any travel restrictions or additional entry requirements.

 Before we get to the list a few things to take note of